Always consult a veterinarian concerning your dog's health.

 (2) control your dog's weight

-(3) get an early diagnosis and recommended therapy — which means taking your dog to the vet for a definitive diagnosis and recommendations on exercise program, nutrition, and therapy.
+(3) get an early diagnosis and recommended therapy -- which means taking your dog to the vet for a definitive diagnosis and recommendations on exercise program, nutrition, physical therapy, and pain medication.

 Mobility aids for helping dogs with arthritis and joint problems are discussed under the heading "Mobility Aids" further on in these notes.
 Hydrotherapy is another possibility; resources are noted under "Physical and Hydro-therapies" in these notes.